 Every September, when the campaign kicks off, the northern Nevada community begins raising funds to support NNCCF.
 The gold ribbon is the national symbol of childhood cancer.
 Advocates of childhood cancer wear gold ribbon pins to show their support!
 We encourage to pick up your free awareness pin by making an appointment with our office to grab a pin, or 30 pins, to wear and share with the community.

 In 20 years, NNCCF has helped local families through a childhood cancer diagnosis with more than $6 million in direct financial and emotional support, survivorship support, education programs and more.
 All the funds that support NNCCF are local – we do not have federal or state funding.
 It is due to the support of the northern Nevada community that we can serve local families.

 A donation to the Know the Gold Campaign could help a local family with the following:

 - Cover the cost of an emergency room visit for a child in treatment

 - Cover the cost of travel to receive treatment from a specialized doctor

 - Ease the financial devastation due to loss of income

-It is difficult for any family to afford medical expenses and the costs of health care are rising.
-Childhood cancer has come a long way in research, and scientists are developing cutting edge and safer treatments for children, but these new treatments are expensive.
-We would never want a family to make health care decisions based on affordability.
-We want parents to focus on what is most important, their child.
+It is difficult for any family to afford the expenses associated with cancer, and the costs of health care are rising.
+Childhood cancer has come a long way in research, and scientists are developing cutting edge and safer treatments for children.
+New treatments are expensive – we would never want a family to make health care decisions based on affordability.
+NNCCF helps parents focus on what is most important- the health of their child.